postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 <ol start="2">
   <li>Click "Monitor".</li>
   <li>
-In the **Select requests to monitor** tab, you can "Create a new API", "Use existing collection", and "Use team collection".</li>
+In the <b>Select requests to monitor</b> tab, you can "Create a new API", "Use existing collection", and "Use team collection".</li>
 </ol>

 [![request monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)

     * Create a new API

       Select a request method and enter the request URL, status code, and response time.
-Then click the **Next** button.

     * Use existing collection

       Select a collection to monitor from a list of exisiting collections.

     * Use team collection

       Select a collection to monitor from a list of team collections.

 <ol start="4">
-  <li>After you select or create the request you want to monitor, click the Next button. </li>
+  <li>After you select or create the request you want to monitor, click the <b>Next button</b>. </li>
-  <li>In the **Configure** tab, you must:.</li>
+  <li>In the <b>Configure</b> tab, you must:.</li>
 </ol>

   * Enter the name of the monitor
   * Select an environment (optional).
   * Set how frequent the monitor should run.
   * Select one or more regions of the world from where you want to monitor your results.
   * Enter the monitor name, indicate how often you want the monitor to run, select the region(s) to monitor.

   [![configure monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-configure.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-configure.png)

  6. Click the **Create** button.
- 7. In the Next steps tab, see a list of suggested next steps to maximize your monitor.
+ 7. In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your monitor.